Topological Spectral Bands with Frieze Groups: Topological dynamics by -theory K-theory

+The goal of this section is to advertise the Baum-Connes machinery \cite{BaumIHES1982,BaumProceedings1988,Baum1987,BaumContMath1994}, which is one of the most efficient tools available for mapping the $K$-theories of group $C^\ast$-algebras.
+This will help us to map the isomorphism classes of the $K_0$-groups of the frieze group algebras.
+Additionally, we will collect results scattered in the literature in order to supply concrete presentations of the generators $K_0$-groups.

-\begin{remark}{\rm In this work we will not deal at all with the $K_1$-group of the algebra, which becomes relevant if the so called chiral symmetry is imposed on the dynamical matrices \cite{ProdanSpringer2016}. }$\Diamond$ \end{remark}
+\begin{remark}{\rm In this work we will not deal at all with $K_1$-theories, which become relevant if the so called chiral symmetry is imposed on the dynamical matrices \cite{ProdanSpringer2016}.
+This, however, will require a completely different set of experimental conditions.

+On a similar note, it would generally appear natural to classify materials which are symmetric under a group action using (twisted) equivariant K-theory \cite{FreedAHP2013}, where representatives come from Hamiltonians that are symmetric under a (projective) representation of the symmetry group and the equivalence relation is modified to equivariant homotopy.
+In this work, non-equivariant K-theory is the correct choice since the invariance under the frieze group is merely an automatic consequence of the protocol that generates the architected material.
+However, the finer classification of equivariant K-theory would become relevant if one could control the experimental setup such as to impose symmetry also under some representation of the frieze group which acts non-trivially on the internal modes of the resonators. }$\Diamond$ \end{remark}